-I retired from a 30+ year professional playing career 10 months ago to the day.
+I retired from a 30+ year professional playing career in May 2018.
 Retire is a funny word because I hardly feel retired.
 Since before that date, I have been the president of the Denver Musicians Association (Local 20-623 of the American Federation of Musicians).
 That keeps me in close touch with lots of great friends and colleagues - it also keeps me very busy.

 I'm also trying very hard to be disciplined and stay in touch with my other musical passion - writing charts for brass ensemble.
 For some reason, lately I have had the transcription bug and have been working on a few BIG charts.
 But for me, that is a different kind of arranging than what has been my main focus for decades - writing chamber music for brass.

 I use a streaming service at the union (the one that actually pays artists for plays) and it randomly exposes me to a lot of great music with which I'm not that familiar.
 Every once in a while, a piece queues up that might work well for brass, and when that happens I send myself an email to bookmark the piece for later exploration.
 That list of charts has grown rather long.

 We had a serious weather event here in Denver recently which closed everything down.
 It presented an opportunity to make a small dent in the pile of would be musical projects.
 So this morning, I logged into IMSLP to download some Brahms piano music that I had bookmarked and decided to tackle one of them.